People who are diagnosed with Lewy body dementia have a gradual decline in the ability to think. They also have at least two of the following:

 What to expect from your doctor

-Your doctor is likely to ask you and your spouse, partner, or close friend a number of questions about:
+You, your spouse, partner or close friend are likely to be asked a number of questions about:

-- Your history of stroke, depression, alcohol abuse, head trauma or other neurological disorders
+- Your history of stroke, depression, alcohol use disorder, head trauma or other neurological disorders.